solidjs/solid-docs-legacy/langs/en/tutorials/stores_nocontext/lesson.md

 ```

 > It is possible to create your own root to hold the global store, instead of using Context, but Context is generally a simpler solution.
 Additionally, it is important not to use global state if you are using an SSR (server side rendering) solution, such as Solid Start, because then the global state may be shared globally across sessions!

+> It should be noted that Context is a form of dependency injection, it _is not_ a reactive primitive.